Financial Aid Frequently Asked Questions

 What is verification and why was my file selected for verification?

 Many student FAFSAs are selected by the federal processor for a process called verification.
 This process is a federal requirement of confirming accuracy of data supplied by you and/or your parents on your FAFSA application.
-We will notify you by email and regular mail if your financial aid file has been selected for verification.
-Documents required may include IRS tax return transcripts, a completed institutional verification form, and other documents.
+We will notify you by email if your financial aid file has been selected for verification.
+Documents required may include IRS tax return transcripts, a completed verification form, and other documents.
 The verification process must be complete before any federal aid or other needed based aid can disburse to your student account at Berry College.

 What can I do to ensure that my file will clear the verification process?